SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/bidirectional/bidi_api_w3c.ja.md

 ---
-title: "BiDirectional API (CDP implementation)"
+title: "BiDirectional API (W3C compliant)"
-linkTitle: "BiDi API (CDP implementation)"
+linkTitle: "BiDi API (W3C compliant)"
 weight: 12
 ---

 {{% pageinfo color="warning" %}}
 <p class="lead">
    <i class="fas fa-language display-4"></i>
    Page being translated from
-   English to Chinese.
-Do you speak Chinese?
+   English to Japanese.
+Do you speak Japanese?
 Help us to translate it by sending us pull requests!
 </p>
 {{% /pageinfo %}}

 The following list of APIs will be growing as the Selenium project works through supporting real world use cases.
 If there